apeinot/DD2480_lab1_group18/README.md

 # DD2480_lab1_group18
-Lab 1 of DD2480 (group 18)
+Lab 1 of DD2480 (group 18): This project implement of the decide() function which is part of a hypothetical anti-ballistic missile system

-Travis result:
+Travis status:
 [![Build Status](https://travis-ci.org/apeinot/DD2480_lab1_group18.svg?branch=master)](https://travis-ci.org/apeinot/DD2480_lab1_group18)

+## Description of the project

+## Running the project

+### Platform and dependences

+### Compilation, running and testing

 ## Statement of contributions